komposter/CommunityPowerEA.com/_docs/follow-up.md

 ### StopLoss size

-StopLoss for the last position in series (for the single position, if martingale disabled)
+StopLoss for all positions in series (for the single position, if martingale and anti-martingale disabled).

 <br />